NVIDIA-Merlin/Transformers4Rec/README.md

 ### Installing with pip

-Transformers4Rec comes in two flavors: PyTorch and TensorFlow.
-It can optionally use the GPU-accelerated NVTabular dataloader, which is highly recommended.
+You can install Transformers4Rec with the functionality to use the GPU-accelerated NVTabular dataloader.
+Installation with the dataloader is highly recommended for better performance.
 Those components can be installed as optional args for the pip install package.
 Note that installation NVTabular with `pip` supports only CPU version of NVTabular for now.

-- All
-`pip install transformers4rec[all]`
 - PyTorch
 `pip install transformers4rec[pytorch,nvtabular]`
-- Tensorflow:
-`pip install transformers4rec[tensorflow,nvtabular]`

 ### Installing with conda